Invitations and Visits for Public Officials

 3. Policy

 • 3.2.
-A division, college, school, unit, department, office, individual, or other entity that wishes to have an elected or public official speak at a unit event must first make a written request to the Office of the Chancellor and must receive from the Office of the Chancellor written authorization to extend the invitation.
-Such invitations may come from the unit head or the designee.
+Invitations to public officials by a division, college, school, unit, department, office, individual, or other entity that wishes to have a public official speak at a unit event must first make a written request to the Office of the Chancellor and must receive written authorization to extend the invitation by the Chancellor or the Chancellor’s designee.
+Such invitations may come from the unit head or the Chancellor’s designee.

-• 3.3.
-If any member of the University needs clarification on this regulation, they may contact the Director of Strategic Initiatives in the Chancellor’s Office.
+• 3.8 If any member of the University needs clarification on this regulation, they may contact the Director of Strategic Initiatives in the Chancellor’s Office.